-NCERT Solutions are contemplated as an exceptionally helpful book while preparing for the CBSE Class 11 Economics examinations.
-This study resource possesses an intense knowledge and the Solutions collated by the subject matter experts are no different.
-This chapter is a brief introduction to the concept Environment And Sustainable Development.
+NCERT Solutions are exceptionally helpful books while preparing for the CBSE Class 11 Economics examinations.
+These Solutions of NCERT are collated by the subject matter experts to help students learn economic concepts effortlessly.
+This chapter is a brief introduction to the concept of Environment and Sustainable Development.

-Access NCERT Solution For Class 11 Economics Chapter 9
+Access NCERT Solutions for Class 11 Economics Chapter 9

 Questions for NCERT Economics Solutions Class 11 Chapter 9